-For PADHR Complaints that also implicate conduct prohibited by the SH/IPV Policy, EOCR will consult with the Title IX Coordinator.
-Generally, such complaints or reports will be investigated together under the appropriate SH/IPV Procedures (Students - Appendix A; Employees - Appendix B), unless the Title IX Coordinator determines that doing so would unduly delay resolution of the allegations under the SH/IPV Policy.
+For PADHR Complaints that also implicate conduct prohibited by the Title IX Policy, EOCR will consult with the Title IX Coordinator.
+Generally, such complaints or reports will be investigated together under the appropriate Title IX Procedures (Students - Appendix A; Employees - Appendix B), unless the Title IX Coordinator determines that doing so would unduly delay resolution of the allegations under the SH/IPV Policy.
 In these situations, EOCR will notify Complainants in writing under which policies and procedures their reported allegations will be resolved.

 Negotiated resolution is a process by which EOCR attempts to resolve complaints quickly and to the satisfaction of all parties without reaching formal findings, while protecting confidentiality to the extent possible.
 In contrast to informal resolution, negotiated resolution is undertaken after the filing of a PADHR complaint with EOCR and generally does not involve a facilitated meeting between the Complainant and the Respondent (collectively, the “parties”), unless such meeting is expressly agreed upon.
 If EOCR determines that a complaint is suitable for negotiated resolution, this option will be discussed and offered to Complainants who will be given five (5) calendar days to decide whether to pursue this option and inform EOCR of their decision.